Elizabeth A. Nick

 Adolescent depression, peer victimization, online social support

-Elizabeth Nick is a fifth-year clinical psychology graduate student currently on internship at the Virginia Treatment Center for Children.
+Elizabeth Nick is a sixth-year clinical psychology graduate student currently on internship at the Virginia Treatment Center for Children.
 As part of "Team Internet" in the Cole Lab, she is interested in how online social support may help to offset the ill effects of stress and victimization on self-esteem and depressive outcomes in youth and adults.
 As part of this work, she and the team created the Online Social Support Scale, which measures subtypes of social support that have long been recognized in the in-person world in an online context.
 She is also interested in how cognitive reactivity (the likelihood of having negative thoughts about the self in reaction to negative feelings) is related to depression.
 Her dissertation focuses on whether cognitive reactivity is a prospective mediator of the effects of online and in-person supportive and victimizing social interactions on depressive symptoms among middle school students.
 Two waves of data have been collected among over 200 middle school students and data analysis is ongoing.
 In the future, she seeks to conduct research on intersections among online social support, digital mental health assessment and intervention, depression, and adolescent development.

 Nick, E. A., Cole, D. A., Smith, D. K., Carter, G., & Zelkowitz, R. (2018).
 The Online Social Support Scale: Measure development and validation.
 Psychological Assessment, 30(9), 1127-1143. doi: http://dx.doi.org/10.1037/pas0000558